Skip to main content

 Utilizing BIM for 3D Visualization

-Creating Interactive 3D Maps in Unity3D
+Projection mapping and spatial mapping - 3D Maps in Unity3D

 The creation of interactive 3D maps in Unity3D transcends mere visual representation.
 It involves instilling maps with interactivity that facilitates real-time user engagement.
 Features enabling this interactivity include zooming into specific regions, switching between various layers, and integrating simulation models.
 Such interactive maps become invaluable educational and decision-making tools, offering an immersive experience that extends well beyond the scope of traditional map viewing.